Prakash9944/node-excersice/mongo/mongodb.md

     db.grades.aggregate([{$project: {grades: {$map: {input: '$quizzes', as: 'grade', in: {$add: ['$$grade', 7]}}}}}])

+12. Replica set

+    # A replica set in MongoDB is a group of MongoDB servers that maintain the same data set.
+It provides redundancy and high availability by replicating data across multiple servers

+    # Primary Node: Handles all the write operations and reads (by default) for the data.
+Only one primary node can exist in a replica set at a time.

+    # Secondary Nodes: Replicate data from the primary node.
+They can be configured to handle read operations if required, but they cannot handle write operations.

+    # Replication: All data written to the primary node is replicated to the secondary nodes.
+This ensures that data is available even if the primary node fails.

+    # Failover: If the primary node fails, the replica set automatically elects a new primary from the secondary nodes.
+This process is seamless, ensuring high availability.

+    # Read Preference: You can configure how read operations are distributed among the nodes.
+For example, reads can be directed to the primary node only, or distributed among secondary nodes to balance load.

 db.inventory.insert([
    { "_id" : 23, "sku" : "almonds", "description": "product 1", "instock" : 120 },
    { "_id" : 24, "sku" : "bread", "description": "product 2", "instock" : 80 },